-Billionaire commencement speaker announces he’s paying off class of 2019’s student loans
+Morehouse College commencement speaker says he’ll pay off class of 2019’s student loans

 When the 400 students sat down at their graduation ceremony at Morehouse College in Atlanta on Sunday to listen to the billionaire tech investor and philanthropist Robert F. Smith deliver his commencement address to them, they probably expected to get some good advice about work and maybe even a little life advice thrown in.
 However, what none of them could have expected was the surprise Smith had in store for them.

-That’s because Smith announced he was paying off all the student loans of the entire graduating class of 2019.
+Smith announced he was paying off all the student loans of the entire graduating class of 2019.
 As you can imagine, the class went wild after Smith made the announcement.

 Right after @RFS_Vista tells the Class of 2019 he will cover their student loans #MorehouseGrad2019 #MVP @Morehouse pic.twitter.com/wMD1DfOTfT